Q. Tell me about yourself.

 actually where we've designed and developed our own commerical and

 cultural status.
-As far as the lay out and the structure, it's a very
+As far as the lay out and the structure,

 comfortable place to live.
-What we're having now is that a lot of the
+What we're having now is that a lot

 Black folks that could afford property in the 40s and 50s are now

 starting to get old.
-And where we're curious to see who comes in to
+And where we're curious to see who comes

 take their place.
 Whether it's a family member or you know another

 Black couple.
-And what we're seeing now is that we are starting to get
+And what we're seeing now is that we are starting

 a lot of young Black families looking for homes and property in Leimert

 Park.
-And I think it's the kind of thing that getting out and we will
+And I think it's the kind of thing that getting out and

 probably be famous.
-And when Hispanics move in, you know it's fine with
+And when Hispanics move in, you know it's

 me.
 But I think that Leimert Park is really proud of it's heritage.